latent-to/developer-docs/docs/learn/price-protection.md

 # Understanding Price Protection when Managing Stake

 ## Price Protection Modes

 Bittensor clients (BTCLI and the SDK) provides three modes to give users control over how their transactions handle adverse price movements: Safe, Partial, and Unsafe.

+Other users' transactions affect the token price, even during the lifetime of your transaction.
+Subnet token prices can change rapidly, with significat consequences for the token yield of transactions.
+These effects can be exploited by "sandwich attacks", or can result in loss of liquidity due to organic price volatility.

+It is therefore important to carefully manage price protection when staking and unstaking real value liquidity, i.e. on main net ("finney").

 ### Safe Mode (Default)

-In this mode, the transaction is **rejected entirely** if the price moves beyond the specified tolerance.
+In this mode, the transaction is **rejected entirely** if executing it would push the final market price beyond the specified tolerance from the price when you submitted the transaction.

-Because the transaction either executes at an acceptable price or not at all, this mode provides maximum protection against unfavorable price movements and sandwich attacks.
+This mode provides protection against price volatility, extreme market movements, and sandwich attacks by preventing transactions that would push the final price beyond the specified tolerance.

 **Example**: You set a 2% tolerance for unstaking.
-If the price drops more than 2% from when you submitted the transaction, the entire transaction is rejected.
+If executing your transaction would push the final price more than 2% below the price when you submitted the transaction, the entire transaction is rejected.

 ### Partial Mode

-In this mode, the transaction executes **the maximum amount that keeps the price within tolerance**.
-If the full amount would push the price beyond the tolerance, only a portion is executed.
+In this mode, the transaction executes **the maximum amount that can be executed while keeping the final price within tolerance** of the original submission price.
+If the full amount would cause the market price to exceed the tolerance range, only a portion is executed.

-This mode ensures some transaction execution even if market conditions or attacks would make the full transaction unfavorable.
+This mode ensures some transaction execution even if market conditions would make the full transaction exceed price tolerance limits.

 **Example**: You try to unstake 1000 alpha with 2% tolerance.
-If executing the full amount would drop the price by 5%, the system might only unstake 400 alpha to stay within the 2% limit.
+If executing the full amount would push the final market price beyond 2% of the original price, the system calculates and executes only the maximum amount (e.g., 400 alpha) that stays within the 2% limit.

 ### Unsafe Mode